Loaded Potato Soup is thick and luscious, and loaded with delicious add-ins like bacon, sharp cheddar cheese, and chives!

-Loaded Potato Soup definitely fits the bill.
-A creamy (no cream!) soup base is thickened with mashed potatoes then flavored with lots of bacon, sharp cheddar cheese, and sour cream, ladled into bowls and then sprinkled with more freshly grated cheese, bacon, and tons of chopped chives or green onions.
-This soup is a like a thick blanket on a cool night.
-The ultimate in comfort.
+The creamy (no cream!) soup base is thickened with mashed potatoes then flavored with bacon, sharp cheddar cheese, and sour cream, ladled into bowls and then sprinkled with more freshly grated cheese, more bacon, and tons of chopped chives or green onions – woo!
+Think loaded baked potato in soup form.
+The ultimate comfort food.

-Bring the potatoes to a boil then cook until they’re very tender (but not mushy,) then drain well, add to a big bowl, and mash to your desired consistency.
+Bring the potatoes to a boil then cook until very tender (but not mushy,) then drain well, add to a big bowl, and mash to your desired consistency.
 More chunks = a chunkier soup.
 Less chunks = a less chunky soup!
-Set the potatoes aside for a bit.
+Measure out 5 cups mashed potatoes then set aside.

-Next add 1/2lb chopped bacon to a large soup pot over medium-heat.
-I used the same pot I cooked the potatoes in – just gave it a quick rinse then put it back onto the burner and let the heat sizzle off all the water before adding the bacon.
-Cook the bacon until it’s brown and crisp, then scoop it onto a paper towel lined plate to drain, reserving the bacon fat in the pot.
+Next, add 1/2lb chopped bacon to a large soup pot over medium heat.
+I use the same pot I cooked the potatoes in – just gave it a quick rinse then put it back onto the burner and let the heat sizzle off all the water before adding the bacon.
+Cook until the bacon is crisped then scoop onto a paper towel-lined plate to drain, reserving the bacon fat in the pot.

-Once the onions are tender, sprinkle in 6 Tablespoons gluten-free or all-purpose flour (the soup will not be GF if using AP flour,) then cook while whisking for a minute or two.
-I like Bob’s Red Mill Gluten-Free Sweet Rice Flour, which isn’t actually sweet, for thickening soups and sauces.
-Next add glugs from 6 cups milk into the flour and onions, while whisking constantly to avoid lumps until a smooth sauce has been formed, then pour all the milk in.
+Next, sprinkle in 6 Tablespoons gluten-free or all-purpose flour then cook while whisking for a minute or two (recipe will not be GF if using all-purpose flour.)
+Add 6 cups milk one glug at a time while whisking constantly to avoid lumps, until a smooth sauce has been formed, then pour all the milk in.

 Season the soup with salt and pepper then turn the heat up to medium-high and bring to a simmer while stirring constantly.
 Turn the heat back down to medium then simmer while stirring until slightly thickened.